dartaryan/agenseek/docs/STORY-STATUS-AUDIT.md

 ## Recommendations

 ### For Immediate Action:
-1. ✅ **Story 5.4 Complete** - Continue Reading Section
+1. ✅ **Epic 5 COMPLETE** - All dashboard and progress tracking features done
-2. **Implement Story 5.5** (recommended) - Activity Feed
+2. **Focus on P0 Pending Stories** - Complete critical features from Epics 2-4
-3. After 5.5, complete remaining Epic 5 stories (5.6)
+3. **Recommended Next:** Story 4.7 (Mark Complete with Celebration)
-4. Then circle back to high-priority pending stories (4.7, 2.3, 2.11)
+4. **Then:** Stories 2.3 (Password Reset) and 2.11 (Auth Hebrew Localization)

 ### For Sprint Planning:
-- Epic 5 can be considered "functionally complete" after 5.8
+- ✅ Epic 5 is complete (11/11 stories including enhancements)
 - Should complete P0 stories from Epics 2-4 before moving to Epic 6
-- Consider a "cleanup sprint" to finish all P0 pending stories
+- Consider a "cleanup sprint" to finish all P0 pending stories (4 stories total)

 ### For Quality:
 - All completed stories have COMPLETE.md files ✅